-Over here in Canada, we are deep into the Fall season.
+Here in Canada, we are deep into fall.
 The kids and I have been exploring our town by playing Pokémon GO.
 It has been fun discovering new areas.

 One major drawback of soup is the potential for high sodium and saturated fat content.
-Canned and pre-made soup is usually loaded with salt to enhance flavor, while creamed, cheesy, and chowder varieties contain higher fat content due to the added milk products.
+Canned and premade soup is usually loaded with salt to enhance flavor while cream, cheese and chowder varieties contain higher fat content due to the added dairy products.

 To help control nutritional quality, try making your own from scratch.
-In a quart pot, add a tablespoon of extra virgin olive oil and sauté one half of a diced onion.
-Then, add a diced carrot and diced celery stalk and sauté for about five minutes.
-Once the vegetables are tender, throw in other vegetables such as mushrooms, peas, or corn and pour about two cups of low sodium vegetable stock.
-To bulk up the soup with fiber and protein, add lentils, beans, or hearty grains and shredded or diced meat such as lean chicken, turkey, or beef.
+In a quart pot, add a tablespoon of extra virgin olive oil and saute one half of a diced onion.
+Then, add a diced carrot and diced celery stalk and saute for about five minutes.
+Once the vegetables are tender, throw in other vegetables, such as mushrooms, peas or corn, and pour about two cups of low-sodium vegetable stock.
+To bulk up the soup with fiber and protein, add lentils, beans or hearty grains and shredded or diced meat like lean chicken, turkey or beef.
 Don’t forget the bay leaf and your favorite combination of spices.

 Chili is one of soup’s chunky, tomato-based cousins.
-It’s perfect for slow cooker meals, delicious leftovers, or slopped between two Kaiser buns.
-Chili is hearty enough to be a main course but also can be enjoyed as a side to compliment other flavors and textures.
+It’s ideal for slow cooker meals, delicious leftovers or slopped between two Kaiser buns.
+Chili is hearty enough to be a main course but can also be enjoyed as a side to compliment other flavors and textures.

 The basic ingredients for a reliable chili dish are:

 - Chili powder